MichaelAndel/HTML-Tutorial/cheatSheet.md

+# CHEATSHEET

+## Tips

+- When Horizontal padding is double the vertical, it usually looks good.

+## Tools

+Diffchecker.com

 ## BOX MODEL

 ### Block level boxes/elements occupy all the space that they can, from left to right, and they create line breaks after them.(display: block)